 Since you have a digital marketing plan, part of your responsibility is to assess it.
 Establish whether the plan is still working or not.

-Of course, it’s a different matter when the team is not sticking to the plan, rendering it ineffective as well.
+Of course, it’s a different matter when the team is not sticking to the plan, rendering it ineffective.
 The digital marketing plan held the team accountable.
-So if there’s no plan, it will be chaotic.
+So, if there’s no plan, it will be chaotic.

 Assess the workflow and processes

-To continue with the above, the common pitfall is investing in tools that the team may not use.
-That’s because a needs analysis whatsoever was not conducted, and this is fundamental to digital marketing planning.
+To continue with the above, the common pitfall is investing in tools the team may not use.
+That’s because no needs analysis was conducted, and this is fundamental to digital marketing planning.

-In assessing workflow, processes, and systems, you’d gauge how efficient the team is in handling resources such as cost and time.
-If the team isn’t collaborating or being productive, then it’s time to change the direction of the plan.
+In assessing workflow, processes, and systems, you’d gauge how efficiently the team handles resources such as cost and time.
+If the team isn’t collaborating or being productive, it’s time to change the direction of the plan.

 Establish guidelines

-In implementing a digital marketing strategy or even an audit, there should be team guidelines.
+There should be team guidelines in implementing a digital marketing strategy or even an audit.
 These guidelines outline the expectations about the work and responsibilities of each team member.

 The guidelines change along with the movements in resources.

-In sum, the phrase digital marketing is no longer the buzzword that we keep on hearing during networking events—it is here to stay.
+In sum, digital marketing is no longer the buzzword we keep hearing during networking events—it is here to stay.

 However, you need to have a deeper understanding of where your business or brand stands when it comes to digital marketing.
 Quality digital marketing practices benefit both the business and the target market.